named-data/ndn-js/README.md

 that are part of the NDN research project's testbed.  http://named-data.net/ndn-testbed/ There are currently no restrictions on non-commercial, research-oriented data exchange on this testbed.
 (Contact jburke@remap.ucla.edu for more details.)
-The developer can also specify a local or remote ndnd as well, as an argument to the NDN constructor.
+The developer can also specify a local or remote NDN forwarder as well, as an argument to the Face constructor.